gravitational/teleport/rfd/0129-discovery-name-templating.md

 name property, the resource group name and subscription ID will avoid name collisions, and the databases will be distinguished from databases in other clouds.
+If resource group name has invalid characters, the Azure region will make name collisions even more unlikely.

 Likewise, the discovered AKS clusters will avoid colliding with other kube clusters in Azure or other clouds.